 FACTBOX-Jack Welch proteges who led Corporate America

-Here's a list of some of the former GE executives who worked under Welch and then moved on to successfully lead various companies: * Robert Nardelli, former Home Depot Inc chairman and chief executive officer, was one of the three executives in the race to succeed Welch years before taking the top job at the home improvement retailer
+Here is a list of some of the former GE executives who worked under Welch and then moved on to lead other companies: * Robert Nardelli, former Home Depot Inc chairman and CEO, was one of the three executives in the race to succeed Welch before taking the top job at the home improvement retailer

+* David Calhoun, Boeing Co's new CEO, ran multiple GE business units, including transportation, insurance and lighting, before joining the planemaker * Jim McNerney, former Boeing chairman, and CEO, joined GE in 1982 and spent 19 years at the U.S. conglomerate, holding positions including CEO of GE aircraft engines and GE lighting.
+Prior to joining Boeing in 2005, McNerney was CEO of Post-it notes maker 3M Co

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)